any-docs/css/content/reference/selectors/_colon_active-view-transition-type/index.md

 fwdBtn.addEventListener("click", changeContent);
 ```

 Finally, we define the `changeContent()` function.
 We start by declaring a `type` value that will hold our view transition type value.
 If the event target is the "Backwards" button, we set `type` to `backwards`.
 If not, we set `type` to `forwards`.
-We then invoke the {{domxref("Document.startViewTransition", "startViewTransition()")}} method to update the content and start the transition:
+We then invoke the `startViewTransition()` method to update the content and start the transition:

 - The `update` callback checks whether the paragraph `textContent` is equal to the `first` string.
 If so, we set it to the `second` string.
 If not, we set it to the `first` string.
 - The `types` array is given one element: the `type` value we declared earlier.